magento/knowledge-base/src/troubleshooting/general/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 labels: troubleshooting,deployment log error,Magento Commerce Cloud,log snipped,Cloud UI,manage log,
 ---

-This article provides a solution for the issue where the Cloud UI shows the error message *log snipped because it was too long,* when trying to view deployment log.
+This article provides a solution for the issue where the Cloud UI shows the error message: *log snipped because it was too long,* when trying to view deployment log.

 ## Affected products
 Magento Commerce Cloud